 My research focuses on understanding complex human diseases by undertaking integrative approaches, which combine biology, computational and statistical learning, bioinformatics, and genomics.
-In particular, I am interested in developing computational algorithms, software and tools
+In particular, I am interested in developing and applying computational algorithms, software and tools:

 - to help identify genetic and regulatory mechanisms underlying human diseases, so that we can better understand why different genetic and gene expression changes in patients can lead to different disease phenotypes;